 In some cases, that might mean putting together a bottle of the right number of pills.
 In others, it might mean getting the right amount of cough medicine into a bottle so that a person can take it home.

 Pharmacy technicians need to be trained to put together prescriptions properly.
 They need to know how to fill dosages and how to create labels for prescriptions so that people take them the right way.

 Pharmacy Technicians Make Sure Errors Aren’t Made When Administering Medications

-There is also always a chance that a doctor, nurse, or another health professional could make a costly mistake when prescribing a medication in a hospital setting.
+There is also always a chance that a doctor, nurse, or another health professional could make a costly mistake when prescribing medication in a hospital setting.
 Pharmacy technicians are trained to catch mistakes and point them out so that medical facilities can avoid them.

-Because pharmacy technicians are usually the ones interacting with patients right before they take their medications, it’s their job to do a final check to make sure it’s okay for a patient to use them.
+Because pharmacy technicians are usually interacting with patients right before they take their medications, it’s their job to do a final check to make sure it’s okay for a patient to use them.
 This helps bring down the error rates in hospitals and ensures that people are using the proper medications at all times.

 As you might imagine, this can make the life of a pharmacy technician difficult at times.
 But it also proves how invaluable pharmacy technicians are when it comes to providing quality health care to those who need it most.

 What Does a Pharmacy Technician Do?
 Learn More About Becoming One Today

 Have you thought about becoming a pharmacy technician one day?
 Then you may have wondered, “What does a pharmacy technician do?” on at least one occasion.